dij0s/PETAL/thesis/bachelor_thesis.typ

 Moreover, municipalities are actively working to digitalize these processes.
 Currently, most documents are scanned and stored in a digital format (typically PDF).

-As described in the #ref(<guidelines_retriever>, supplement: it => it.body) section, MLLMs facilitate the extraction of information from these documents.
+As described in the #ref(<guidelines_retriever>), MLLMs facilitate the extraction of information from these documents.
 The only difference lies in how those models are leveraged.

 Instead of inquiring the model to summarize or retrieve key insight, a simple citizen profile that is valuable for energy planning is defined#footnote("This profile was defined with the help of the supervisors and could easily be extended.") and searched for, inside each page of the citizen's record (#ref(<municipal_citizen_profile>)):